Dong Hua Sao National Park

-Dong Hua Sao National Protected Area is a national protected area in Champasak Province in southern Laos.
+Dong Hua Sao National Protected Area is a national park in Champasak Province in southern Laos.
 This forested park rises from the Mekong river lowlands eastwards into the Bolaven Plateau.
 It is an ecotourism destination.

 Geography

-Dong Hua Sao National Protected Area is located about 30 km east of Pakse and about 10 km south of the town of Paksong in Paksong, Pathoumphone and Bachiangchaleunsouk districts.
+Dong Hua Sao National Park is located about 30 km east of Pakse and about 10 km south of the town of Paksong in Paksong, Pathoumphone and Bachiangchaleunsouk districts.
 The park's area is 1100 km2 including 300 km2 of wetlands.
 Elevations range from 100 m in the west to about 1000 m on the Bolaven Plateau.